hou-wen-qing/HeartSoundClassification/README.md

 Typical install time on a "normal" desktop computer <1h

 ## 3. Demo
+Download model.
+As github cannot upload files larger than 25MB, the model parameters are uploaded to the netbook, so please download them yourself.

 Instructions to run on data：Input data into a saved model and output predictions (0 or 1).